PharadolBrown/PortfolioJavascript/Calculator/README.md

 # Calculator

    This workshop is designed to help you build a simple calculator using JavaScript, HTML, and CSS.
 The calculator supports basic arithmetic operations such as addition, subtraction, multiplication, and division.
-It also handles decimal inputs and displays error messages for invalid operations.

 ## Demo
 You can see a live demo of the project [here](https://pharadolbrown.github.io/PortfolioJavascript/Calculator/index.html).